Nobel Prize in Chemistry

 Millennium Technology Prize

-He is one of the world’s most-cited researchers, and the most cited engineer, and has received over 220 major awards, including Portugal’s Medal of Science, the Queen Elizabeth Prize for Engineering, Kyoto Prize, Kabiller Prize and Breakthrough Prize in Life Sciences.
+Dr Langer is one of the world’s most-cited researchers, and the most cited engineer, and has received over 220 major awards, including the Millennium Technology Prize, Portugal’s Medal of Science, the Queen Elizabeth Prize for Engineering, the Kyoto Prize, the Kabiller Prize, the Breakthrough Prize in Life Sciences and most recently, the International Balzan Prize in 2022.

-In the 1970s, he developed groundbreaking polymer materials that allowed a protein’s large molecules to pass through membranes in a controlled manner to inhibit angiogenesis, the process through which tumours recruit blood vessels.
+Dr Langer’s research journey began in the 1970s, when he developed polymer materials that allowed a protein’s large molecules to pass through membranes in a controlled manner to inhibit angiogenesis—the process through which tumours recruit blood vessels.

-Dr Langer is now an Institute Professor at the Massachusetts Institute of Technology (MIT), the highest distinction awarded to a faculty member, and his laboratory at MIT is the largest academic biomedical engineering laboratory in the world.
+Dr Langer is now one of just twelve Institute Professors at the Massachusetts Institute of Technology (MIT), the highest distinction awarded to a faculty member, and his academic biomedical engineering laboratory at MIT is the largest in the world.

 Stefan W. Hell